snehavyas12/E-commerce_SQL_EDA/SQL_Powered_ECommerce_Sales_Insights.md

 ![alt text](image-17.png)

 #### Insights:
 The books top the revenue, also in top 20, books appear 6 times followed by Health which appears 5 times and toys for 4 times.
-These products identify the top sellers, and help busniesses make decisions to promote them more.
+These products identify the top sellers, and help businesses make decisions to promote them more.
 Furthermore, the categories than don't appear on the top sellers can be managed likewise.

 ### 13. Total units per category
 with total_units AS (